ajaxray/docker-slate/README.md

 ### Display multiline code or JSON in the middle column

 Slatedocs pulls all multiline code blocks to the third column.
+But sometimes you may want to keep a JSON sample or code fragment on the main middle column.

-This setup added a new class `pre`, that will show preformatted code in the middle column.
+So, this setup has added a new `aside` class "pre", that will show preformatted code in the middle column.
 ```html
 <aside class="pre">
 {